 Costa Rica is a country in Central America, bordered by Nicaragua to the north, Panama to the southeast, the Pacific Ocean to the west, and the Caribbean Sea to the east.
 It is known for its diverse ecosystems, including rainforests, beaches, and volcanoes, and its commitment to environmental conservation.
 The official language is Spanish, and San José is the capital city.
 It’s a popular destination for ecotourism and adventure tourism.
+We are a free country, have no army, and we are thankful for it.
+Our country is a presidential constitutional republic, a democracy, one of the oldest in America.

 I have represented many American and Canadian clients during my practice.
 In brief, you’ll acquire a group of professionals with the proper academic knowledge and background in our law firm.